Jiramide/KeyboardLayoutAnalyser/README.md

 from that page (which are the two events relating X to Y).
 The number after the tournament serves as a unique identifier rather than an actual name.

+---

+## Phase 4: Task 3
+There's currently quite a lot of coupling between the UI package and the model package, specifically in UI panels responsible for viewing some element.

+Similarly, there's currently this awkward island that consists of `INameable` and `Nameable`, of which only serves to provide names to objects that extend from it.
+The existence of `INameable` is an unfortunate necessity in order for `PersistentListState<T extends INameable>` to work for `Corpus`.
+`INameable` and `Nameable` is an awkward pair because `INameable` solely exists to allow interfaces to extend from, and `Nameable` contains the common implementation that all describable objects have.

+One refactoring that I can perform in order to address (hopefully) both of these issues at the same time is to lift naming behaviour from outside of the classes (`Layout`, `KeyboardGeometry`, `Corpus`, etc) and into its own `Descriptor` class.
+This allows us to remove the abstract `Nameable` class and opt for only a single interface:
+`Describeable`.
+The `Descriptor` class only contains functionality for getting names and other descriptive behaviour (e.g. `Description`).
+This allows us to query by a `Descriptor` object
+(e.g. in a `Map<Descriptor, T>`), allows us to remove the awkward pairing stated above (where the interface should not exist, but does in order to account for interfaces) and allow us to remove many of the associations between model elements and their corresponding `*ViewPanel` by simply passing a `Descriptor` and querying it from `AppState`.

+Another refactor I'd like to make is creating a `Page` UI class that all panels in `ui.panels` inherit from.
+I'm finding that it's very useful to have some behaviour executed when leaving and entering a panel, so this allows me to clean up a lot of awkward "connect `ActionListeners` after calling `createNavigationButton`" since the behaviour can be lifted from those `ActionListeners` to the panel itself.
+While not a refactoring, this also allows me to write new behaviour like an actual back button (and not a fake one).